Good Governance: A building block for resource-led poverty alleviation

 We collaborate with our partners to build public sector capacity so that resource development is guided by such building blocks of good governance as transparent and effective legislation, robust regulatory frameworks, environmental standards and strong health and safety regimes.

-When managed responsibly, resource industries can drive economic growth, generate jobs and be an important source of revenue for developing countries.
+When managed responsibly, resource industries can drive economic growth, generate jobs and be an important source of revenue for our partners.
 Not only does good governance provide an ethical framework for development, it also provides predictability for responsible investors.

 Extractive industries (minerals, metals, oil and gas) hold economic potential for more than 50 developing countries with a combined population of 3.5 billion people.
 The demand for natural resources continues to grow to meet the needs of a rising global middle class providing millions of people with goods and services.
 In addition, minerals have an important role to play in the transition to a clean energy future.
 Metals such as copper, aluminum, lithium, rare earth minerals and metallurgical coal, are all required to build the solar panels, wind turbines, electric vehicles and other innovations that will help us address climate change and move to a low-carbon economy.